fedwiki/wiki-server/ReadMe.md

 Over the past two years, the [Smallest Federated Wiki](https://github.com/WardCunningham/Smallest-Federated-Wiki) project has explored the concept and implementation details of the federated wiki concept.
 This code has been extracted from that project, with the goal of releasing a polished, easy to deploy package.

-### Using Wiki
+### Using Federated Wiki

 Learn [how to wiki](http://fed.wiki.org/view/how-to-wiki) by reading [fed.wiki.org](http://fed.wiki.org/view/welcome-visitors)

-### Running your own Wiki
+### Running your own Server

-The quickest way to set up a wiki on your local machine is to install it globally with `npm`:
+The quickest way to set up wiki on your local machine is to install it globally with `npm`:

     $ npm install -g wiki
     $ wiki

+Visit localhost:3000 to see your wiki.
+If you choose a host visible to the internet then other in the federation can use your work.

+### Server Options

+Options for the server can be passed in many ways:

+* As command line flags
+* As a configuration JSON file specified with --config
+* As a config.json file in the root folder or cwd.
+* As env vars prefixed with `wiki_`

+Higher in the list takes precedence.
+The server will then try to guess all unspecified options.

+You can also switch datastores to leveldb from flatfiles by switching require('./page') to require('./leveldb') in lib/server.js.

 ### Developing Wiki